JordanRuetz/UofTEats/iteration-01.plan.md

 #### Goals and tasks

 * Complete deliverable 1 .md documents.
+* Confirming our project goals.
+Our original product idea being non-profit option with RGP, however, after discussing requirements with RGP, they may not meet our course load expectations.
+Decision will be concluded by the review meeting.
-* Confirming our project goals, figuring out what tools and software we need.
+* Figuring out what tools and software we need to complete project goals.
 * Set team standards for what needs to be done personally (reviewing Android Studio) before programming starts

 #### Artifacts